Cross Country (novel): Plot

 Instead of listening to Flaherty, Cross instead goes to Sierra Leone, where he meets veteran and amputee, Moses, who feeds him and gives him water.
 Later that night, Cross, when alone by himself, is ambushed by the Tiger's gang, however, he escapes with Moses' help and buys a truck which he later gives to Moses.
 Father Bombata, a priest whom he met during the plane ride to Nigeria, informs him his cousin, Addane Tansi, may be able to help Alex, who meets Addane, a reporter who had, unbeknownst to Alex, befriended Ellie, who had gone to Nigeria some time before her death.
 Addane introduces Alex to her family and shares a kiss with him, which he refuses to think of because of Bree; Flaherty later reveals that the Tiger's real name is Abidemi Sowande.
 Alex and Addane go to a hobo camp where they are attacked by Janjaweed, ruthless men who rape, injure, and kill women and children.
 After barely escaping due to the 'Peacekeepers' who only do it so they gain no bad publicity, especially by Addane.
 After returning to Nigeria, Cross and Addane discover that Addane's family have been murdered.
 When trying to get closer, Cross and Addane are taken to jail by cops.
 Alex witnesses Addane get murdered by Tiger after being raped, and is released afterwards.

 Heading home, he learns that Alex's family have been kidnapped by the Tiger, who then gives Alex coordinates to the hideout.
 Alex, Bree, and John Sampson go and defeat the Tiger's gang, while Alex follows Sowande (Tiger).
-Alex kills the Tiger.
+Bree kills the Tiger by shooting him in the eye.
 Ian Flaherty is revealed to be working with Sownande and is arrested.
 Shortly afterward, his family are found; Alex instantly thinks the CIA might have worked with the Tiger.
 Alex calls upon Merrill Snyder and Steven Millard, from the CIA, and arrests them, after discovering they and Flaherty were associated with Tiger.
 The book ends as Alex gets an alarming phone call from Kyle Craig, who has escaped from prison and wants revenge on Alex Cross after the events in the previous book.

 Sequels

-A sequel was released on August 29, 2009, entitled Alex Cross' Trial and was followed by six others featuring Cross, I, Alex Cross, Cross Fire, Kill Alex Cross, Merry Christmas, Alex Cross, Alex Cross, Run and Cross My Heart.
+A sequel was released on August 29, 2009, entitled Alex Cross' Trial.
+This was followed by six others featuring Cross: I, Alex Cross, Cross Fire, Kill Alex Cross, Merry Christmas, Alex Cross, Alex Cross, Run and Cross My Heart.